 Targeted therapy

 Targeted therapy is a drug treatment that targets specific features of cancer cells to stop the cancer growing and spreading.
-The drugs circulate through the body, but work in a more focused way than chemotherapy and often have fewer side effects.
-Targeted therapy does not work for everyone affected by cancer, even if they have the same cancer type.

-How it works
+How targeted therapy works

 Targeted therapy may kill the cancer cells or slow their growth, causing the signs and symptoms of cancer to reduce or disappear.
-The drugs often have to be taken long term, but many people continue their usual activities and enjoy a good quality of life.
+These drugs often have to be taken long term, but many people continue their usual activities and enjoy a good quality of life.

 How targeted therapy differs from chemotherapy

 Chemotherapy drugs affect all cells that multiply quickly.
 This means the drugs can kill cancer cells and also damage other cells that multiply quickly, such as healthy cells in the mouth, stomach, bone marrow or hair.
-This is why chemotherapy side effects often include mouth ulcers, nausea, low numbers of blood cells (leading to infections or anaemia) and hair loss.

-Targeted therapy drugs work in a different way.
-They focus on the cancer cells, while limiting damage to healthy cells.
-Many people experience fewer side effects with targeted therapy, but it can still cause various side effects that can be serious.
+Targeted therapy drugs focus on the cancer cells, while limiting damage to healthy cells.

-When it is given
+When it is used

 • before surgery to reduce the size of a cancer (neoadjuvant therapy)